aws/amazon-documentdb-jdbc-driver/src/markdown/setup/setup.md

 Download the DocumentDB JDBC driver here.
 The driver is packaged as a single JAR file (e.g., `documentdb-jdbc-1.0-SNAPSHOT-all.jar`).

-### Adding Amazon RDS Certificate Authority Bundle <a name='adding-amazon-rds-certificate-bundle' />
+### Specifying the Amazon RDS Certificate Authority Certificate File <a name='adding-amazon-rds-certificate-bundle' />

-If you are connecting to a TLS-enabled cluster, you will need to [install the Amazon RDS Certificate Authority bundle](add-amazon-ca-certs.md) on your machine.
+If you are connecting to a TLS-enabled cluster, you may want to [specify the Amazon RDS Certificate Authority certificate](amazon-ca-certs.md) on your connection string.

 To determine whether your cluster is TLS-enabled, you can [check the value of your cluster's `tls` parameter](https://docs.aws.amazon.com/documentdb/latest/developerguide/connect_programmatically.html#connect_programmatically-determine_tls_value).